daveio/sharecraft/README.md

 ### How It Works

-1. When a social media crawler (like Facebook's, Twitter's, etc.) visits your blog:
+1. When a social media crawler (like Facebook's, X's, etc.) visits your blog:

    - The worker detects the crawler via User-Agent header
    - It fetches the corresponding social preview metadata from D1

-   - It modifies the HTML response to include your custom Open Graph and Twitter card tags
+- It modifies the HTML response to include your custom Open Graph and X card tags

 2. For regular visitors: